JCVelazco/ComputerGraphics/README.md

 # GraphicsDrawing
-Repo for the ComputerGraphics class of Dan Perez, Tec 2019.
+Repo for the ComputerGraphics class of ITESM, 2019.

 JC Velazco and Pato Parrodi